JasperBRiedel/minute-coffee/readme.md

 > [!CAUTION]
-> This project is being updated for 2025.
-Functionality is likely broken and the documentation (including this readme) is out of date.
+> This project has been updated for 2025.
+Functionality has not been thoroughly tested yet, and the documentation (including this readme) is out of date.

 # Minute Coffee